Stochastic gravitational-wave background search using data from five pulsar timing arrays

 One result of this analysis is posterior probability distributions for $A_{gw}$ and $\gamma_{gw}$.
-We consider models in which $\gamma_{gw}$ is free, and those where it is constrained to take the value $13/3$.
-The latter would be expected from a population of SMBHs in circular binaries, provided that GWs dominate the energy loss at nHz frequencies.
+We consider models in which $\gamma_{gw}$ is free, and those where it is constrained to $\gamma_{gw}=13/3$.
+The latter would be expected from a population of SMBHBs in circular orbits, provided that GWs dominate the energy loss at nHz frequencies.

 One way to assess detection confidence is via frequentist detection statistics~\cite{BestStatistic}.
-We present results for three different statistics that are used within the PTA community.
-All three statistics $D$ are quadratic functions of the timing residuals, with weights determined by $\bf C$ and $\bf C_0$.
+We consider three different statistics $D$ used within the PTA community.
+Each $D$ is a quadratic function of the timing residuals, with weights determined by $\bf C$ and $\bf C_0$.
+Because each posterior sample corresponds to a different noise model and SGWB---and thus different covariances---the resulting statistic values and associated false-alarm probabilities ($p$-values) vary across samples.
+We therefore characterize detection confidence using the posterior distribution of these $p$-values, whose mean corresponds to the posterior predictive $p$-value~\cite{vallisneri2023posterior}, analogous to the noise-marginalized optimal statistic~\cite{vigeland2018noise}.

-Each of the posteriors corresponds to a different model universe, with its own amplitudes and exponents for the different noise sources, and thus with its own covariance matrices $\bf C$ and $\bf C_0$.
-This means that the values of the detection statistics $D$, and the probability ($p$-value) of obtaining them under CURN, differ from one posterior sample to the next.
-Thus, to assess detection confidence, we present the posterior distributions of these $p$-values.
-In the literature, its mean is called the ``noise-marginalized false-alarm probability''~\cite{vigeland2018noise} or ``posterior predictive $p$-value''~\cite{vallisneri2023posterior}.

-Some past work uses ad-hoc methods for assessing the false-alarm probability $p$. ``Sky scrambling'' and ``phase shifting'' were intended to ``remove any signal from the data''.
-The first leaves the data invariant but assigns a large number of random sky positions to the different pulsars, thus destroying the HD correlation~\cite{cornish2016towards, taylor2017all}.
-The second retains the pulsar's positions, but randomizes the phases of the (frequency-domain Fourier amplitudes of the) data~\cite{taylor2017all}.
-However, neither of these methods properly reproduces the null distribution of $D$~\cite{RutgerPvalues}.
-For example, because phase shifting does not modify the squared modulus of the Fourier amplitudes, it introduces less variance in $D$ than would arise under the null hypothesis.

-We determine the false-alarm probability $p$ using a correct method~\cite{hazboun2023analytic, NG3.2sigma, RutgerPvalues, BestStatistic}.
-Since $D$ is a quadratic form in the data, its distribution under CURN is a generalized $\chi^2$ distribution~\cite{hazboun2023analytic, RutgerPvalues, BestStatistic}; the probability that it exceeds the observed value in one of our posterior samples is found analytically.
+Some past work uses ad hoc techniques to estimate the false-alarm probability $p$, see~\ref{EM:2}.
+We compute $p$-values using a statistically rigorous analytic approach~\cite{hazboun2023analytic, NG3.2sigma, RutgerPvalues, BestStatistic}.
+Since each statistic $D$ is a quadratic form in the data, its null (CURN) distribution is a generalized $\chi^2$; the probability of exceeding the observed value is obtained analytically for each posterior sample.